Local printer support

 With ThinLinc, it is possible to print to a printer attached to the client computer.
 Two primary modes of operation available: device independent and device dependent.
 Both modes can be used at the same time.
 See below for details about the two modes.

 The thinlocal printer is cluster-aware.
-If a user submits a print job on a node in a ThinLinc cluster which does not host the users session, the print job will automatically be respooled to the correct node.
-This is used in the recommended setup (see Printer Configuration Overview).
+If a user submits a print job on a node in a ThinLinc cluster which does not host the user’s session, the print job will automatically be respooled to the correct node.
+This is used in the recommended setup (see Printer configuration overview).

 If a user has more than one session, print jobs submitted to the local printer will be redirected to the client that made the last connection.